 Scope & Sequence for College, Career and Life Readiness (6th grade through 12th grade)

 We have developed a Scope & Sequence for CCLR to assure that ALL of our Hays CISD students; beginning as early as elementary school and beyond, begin taking steps to explore college and career options so that they reach college and career readiness upon HS graduation.

-SCHOOLINKS (a comprehensive College & Career Exploration and planning platform for all of our 5th through 12th grade students)
+SCHOOLINKS is a comprehensive college & career exploration and planning platform for all of our 5th through 12th grade students.

 STUDENTS can access their SchooLinks account at any time through their single sign-on ClassLink Hays CISD account.
 If using the platform for the first time, first search and add (+) the ClassLink App to your library and you should be good to go.
 Issues signing-in?
 Please seek the help of your School Counselor or at the HS, your College & Career Counselor can assist you.